melonjs/melonJS/README.md

     $ npm install melonjs

-If you need to import the ES6 module of melonjs (for Webpack):
+If you need to import the ES6 module of melonjs (e.g. for Webpack):

     $ import * as me from 'melonjs/dist/melonjs.module.js';